solrqueue/solr-kafka/README.md

 **KafkaUpdateProcessorFactory Config**

-- Set `producer.linger.ms` to somthing greater than 0 ms (default) to send updates to kafka in batch.
+- Set `producer.linger.ms` to something greater than 0 ms (default) to send updates to kafka in batch.
   Note that this slows the /update HTTP response to wait for other requests.
 - Configure timeouts like `producer.request.timeout.ms` or `producer.max.block.ms` to define how Solr's update handler responds when it cannot send updates to kafka.
 By default it responds in